-martyrs who had joined the guerrillas.
-Lernoux points out that her list is far from complete, and is composed of only the 2.
-Listed in Penny Lernoux, Cry of the People (New York: Doubleday, 1980), pp. 464-65.
-We have omitted the names of seven better-known victims.
+- 2 Listed in Penny Lernoux, Cry olehe People (New York: Doubleday, 1980), pp. 464-65.
+We have omitted the names of seven manyrs who had joined the guerrillas.
+Lernoux points out that her list is far from complete, and is composed of only the better-known victims. - 3.
+The CBS News Index begins in 1975; our blank figure for this category does not cover earlier years.

-3. The CBS News Index begins in 1975; our blank figure for this category does not cover earlier years.
+4. This is a panial listing only, taken from tabulations of "Religious Killed or 'Disappeared' in Guatemala," put out periodically by CONFREGUA: Conferencia de Religiosos de Guatemala.

-4. This is a partial listing only, taken from tabulations of "Religious Killed or 'Disappeared' in Guatemala," put out periodically by CONFREGUA: Conferencia de Religiosos de Guatemala. could freely report.
+could freely report.
 Almost every murder of the Latin American victims was carried out by official or paramilitary forces in crimes that were never investigated or prosecuted under law, and were on occasion even subject to active official cover-ups (as we describe below in connection with Romero and the four churchwomen).
 Only in the case of the four murdered American women, in El Salvador, was there sufficient pressure to force some kind of investigation and legal process.
 As we will see, this legal process was barely noted by the mass media (in contrast with their intense interest in the Popieluszko trial), and the press did not comment upon or explore the significance of the fact that there was a relatively serious trial in "totalitarian" Poland, while state murders were being carried out on a daily basis without any investigations or trials of the murderers in a number of countries within the U.S. sphere of influence called "fledgling democracies."